The ability to hear is a gift we don’t value enough.

 A person with mild hearing loss typically is unable to hear soft sounds and has difficulty understanding speech in noisy environments.
 The term “mild” is a bit misleading.
 It doesn’t mean treatment isn’t needed.
 Mild hearing loss in children MUST be treated, as it can lead to language development or learning difficulties, and fatigue from straining to hear in the classroom.
 Adults with active lifestyles or demanding jobs will notice significant benefit from getting treatment for their mild hearing loss.
 Other adults may benefit socially and emotionally from staying in contact with all the little sounds of life that surround us.

-With moderate hearing loss, a person is unable to hear soft and moderately loud sounds and has considerable difficulty understanding speech, especially in background noise.
-Treatment is recommended for moderate or worse hearing loss.
+With moderate hearing loss, a person is unable to hear soft and medium sounds and has considerable difficulty understanding speech, especially in background noise.
+Normal conversational volume speech may barely be, or not be, detected.
+Professional treatment is recommended for moderate or worse hearing loss.

 A person with moderately-severe hearing loss is unable to hear normal level or slightly loud speech.